 Preventing this waste has so many benefits as it saves money & resources, helps feed the hungry, and is much better for the environment.

-Downloading food waste apps are great for anyone, no matter your motivation for preventing food waste.
+Downloading food waste apps is great for anyone, no matter your motivation for preventing food waste.

 Also, check out Capital One Shopping’s visual below with (most) of the food apps from this list, where they operate, and which devices to use them on: